 The most exciting implication here isn't the potential displacement of filmmakers; it's the empowerment of storytellers who previously lacked the budget to realize their visions.

-Imagine a child in Nebraska with a sci-fi epic in their mind.
+Imagine a teenager in rural India with a sci-fi epic in their mind.
 Traditionally, they would need $200 million, a studio greenlight and a VFX team to bring that vision to life.
-With tools like Veo, all they need is a subscription and their imagination.
+With tools like Veo or Sora, all they need is a subscription ($20/month) and their imagination.
 We are on the brink of a creative explosion akin to what the Canon 5D did for indie filmmakers, but amplified a thousandfold.

 However, with great power comes significant confusion.
-If video can no longer serve as proof of reality, what becomes of news?
+If video can no longer serve as proof of reality, what becomes of journalism?
 What happens to evidence in court?

-• The Deepfake Election: We are entering political cycles where a candidate can be depicted saying or doing anything, in high definition.
+- The Deepfake 2026: We are entering political cycles where a candidate can be depicted saying or doing anything, in high definition.
+The U.S. midterms will feature deepfakes as a weapon of information warfare.

-• Watermarking Warfare: Tech giants are racing to implement C2PA (content credentials) to tag AI-generated footage.
+- Watermarking Warfare: Tech giants are racing to implement C2PA (content credentials) to tag AI-generated footage.
 Meanwhile, hackers are equally swift in removing those tags.
+This arms race defines 2026.

-This is the conversation currently captivating Los Angeles.
+This is the conversation currently captivating Los Angeles and London.
 If an AI can generate a background extra, why hire one?
 If an AI can recreate a young Harrison Ford, why cast a lookalike?

 We suspect the future will be hybrid.
 Authentic human performances will become a premium luxury.
 "Shot on Real Film with Real Humans" will serve as a marketing tagline, much like "Organic" does for food.
 But for background roles?
 For establishing shots?
 For explosions?
 The robots will take those jobs.